robinrodricks/FluentListView/README.md

 How do I change the message that’s shown when the FluentListView is empty?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-When an FluentListView is empty, it can display a “this list is empty” type message.
+When a FluentListView is empty, it can display a “this list is empty” type message.

-The EmptyListMsg is the property that holds the string that appears when an FluentListView is empty.
+The EmptyListMsg is the property that holds the string that appears when a FluentListView is empty.
 This string is rendered using the EmptyListMsgFont:
 ```
 this.fluentListView1.EmptyListMsg = "This database has no rows";
 this.fluentListView1.EmptyListMsgFont = new Font("Tahoma", 24);